 Philip is a Founding Advisor to the Responsible Family Business and Wealth Ownership program created by Cambridge Judge Business School Executive Education and is one of the lecturers and facilitators for that course.
 See Responsible Family Business and Wealth Ownership

 Philip has also taught at the Chinese University of Hong Kong, the Hong Kong University of Science and Technology and for the Tsinghua Kaifeng Family Heritage Centre in Beijing.
-Philip is a member of the curriculum review committee for tax, trusts and wealth planning for the Singapore Wealth Management Institute, and is on the Editorial Board of WealthBriefing.
+Philip was formerly a member of the curriculum review committee for tax, trusts and wealth planning for the Singapore Wealth Management Institute, and is presently on the Editorial Board of WealthBriefing.
 Philip was also formerly a member of the adjunct faculties of Singapore Management University and Nanyang Technological University in Singapore (NTU) and a frequent lecturer for the Singapore Wealth Management Institute.

-Philip Marcovici’s latest book, The Destructive Power of Family Wealth – A Guide to Succession Planning, Asset Protection and Wealth Management was published by John Wiley & Sons at the end of 2016 and is available on Amazon and through other online and retail booksellers.
+Philip Marcovici’s latest book, The Destructive Power of Family Wealth – A Guide to Succession Planning, Asset Protection and Wealth Management was published by John Wiley & Sons and is available on Amazon and through other online and retail booksellers.
 Order NOW at Amazon or Amazon UK

 Philip wrote this book to help families navigate the increasingly complex world of succession planning and asset protection, and to share his views on the state of the wealth management industry.
 Philip’s book also contains his views on strategy for private banks, trust companies and others in the wealth management industry looking for success in a time of enormous change and challenge.